ABCpy: A High-Performance Computing Perspective to Approximate Bayesian Computation: Parallelism

-Map-reduce assumes an underlying master / worker architecture, where the master orchestrates the work, performs light-weight operations, and distributes independent tasks to a large set of worker nodes.
-On an abstract level, every worker has a set of executors that can run tasks in parallel and can also utilize the multi-core architecture of modern systems.
-In a map phase, the master sends a task in form of a function to the workers.
-The workers execute the task using so-called executors, that means every executor applies the function to one element of the data local to the worker.
+Map-reduce assumes an underlying master / worker architecture, where the master orchestrates the work, performs light-weight operations, and distributes independent tasks to a large set of worker nodes; each worker can usually run tasks in parallel using \emph{executors} (for instance, different processors).
+In a map phase, the master sends a task in form of a function to the workers, whose executors apply it independently to each element of data local to the worker node.
 In a reduce phase, the master makes the workers reshuffle the data and apply a reduce function to the data.
-As a matter of fact, we only need a very simple implementation of reduce, which is often referred to as collect, that just sends the data back to the master without the need to apply a function.
-As mentioned, this paradigm comes with the advantage of being simple to implement but with the disadvantage of being limited in its expression complexity.
-Fortunately the presented algorithms can be parallelized quite easily, i.e., the parallel parts of the algorithms can run mostly independently from each other.
+As a matter of fact, we only need a very simple implementation of reduce, i.e.,~a \emph{collect}, that sends the data back to the master without applying any function.
+As mentioned, this paradigm is simple to implement but has the disadvantage of being limited in its expression complexity.
+Fortunately the presented algorithms can be parallelized quite easily, as the parallel parts of the algorithms can mostly run independently from each other, so that worker-to-worker interaction is not needed.

-Apache Spark is a sophisticated implementation of map-reduce.
-Creating a parallelization backend using Apache Spark is rather simple since we can entirely rely on the built-in functions.
-The Spark backend can be seen as a wrapper that connects the ABCpy internal map-reduce functions to the Apache Spark ones.
+\pkg{Apache Spark} is a sophisticated implementation of map-reduce.
+Creating a parallelization backend using \pkg{Apache Spark} is rather simple since we can entirely rely on the built-in functions.
+The \pkg{Spark} backend can be seen as a wrapper that connects the \pkg{ABCpy} internal map-reduce functions to the \pkg{Apache Spark} ones.